 If you fail to plan, you are planning to fail!

-When I started investing I considered myself a “total return” investor, but in reality, I was more of a trader than an investor.
+When I started investing, I considered myself a “total return” investor, but in reality, I was more of a trader than an investor.
 I tended to buy positions in the hot names, fast growers, and high risers.
-The problem was that I usually bought at the top of the hype cycle, only to see the tide turn and the bottom fall out.
+The problem was that I usually purchased at the top of the hype cycle, only to see the tide turn and the bottom fall out.

-Chinese stocks, nanotech stocks, television manufacturers, rare earth metal mining stocks — you name it, I chased it.
-The end result would be one of two scenarios: I would get impatient and sell at a loss and then watch the stock rise thereafter, or I would hold losers far too long and see the destruction of precious capital.
+Chinese stocks, nanotech stocks, TV manufacturers, and rare earth metal mining stocks — I pursued them all.
+This usually led to one of two outcomes: I would sell in frustration at a loss and then see the stock rise, or I would hold on to losing stocks for too long and lose valuable capital.

 Keeping Things Simple – Avoid Speculation